svaarala/duktape/doc/test262-status.rst

 cases to fail:

 * Anything under ``intl402`` fails as Duktape does not provide the ``Intl`` object which is not part of E5/E5.1.
+Same for ``es6``, which tests for E6 features.

+* Duktape has internal limitations for arrays exceeding 2G or 4G entries (even sparse ones, the limitations related to the indices).
+These cause some array tests to fail.

 * Duktape does not provice ``RegExp.prototype.compile`` which is not part of E5/E5.1.